LegalPhysics/Research/LinaKaisey/ClinicalPlacementNotes.md

 Outline of approach to clinical placement at MIT Media Lab Human Dynamics group:

 # What:

-## Quick-Turn Around Computational Legal Science study
+## Computational Legal Science research and study
-* The Ankur and Ray thingy

-## Policy Proposal
+* Product: Short and Longer Term Researh Study Candidates

+- Bankruptcy Data-Driven Analysis Study idea, Lina/Dazza (& Warren Agin?) (link to follow)
+- HLS Reality Mining Study idea, Lina  [link](https://github.com/LegalPhysics/Research/blob/master/LinaKaisey/HarvardLivingLaw.Project.Proposals.md)
+- Policy Making Reality Mining study, Ray (link - tba)
+- Criminal Justice study idea (links to follow - short term study w/existing data and/or longer-term study based on ReEntryApp data)

+* Product: Statement of The Methods and Mechanisms of Computational Legal Science (what is unique and what is same vis-a-vis more general emerging field of Computational Social Science)

+*

+## Policy Paper: The Legal Aspects of a Privacy Framework for Big Data

 * Like a policy paper (not a dense scholarly article) describing big data and the law (focus on privacy) issues/problems and proposed solutions.